 - Apply for reinstatement with USCIS and remain in the United States

-You will bring all required documents to the International Student Office.
-The office will submit the documents to USCIS.
+The International Student Office will provide guidance on how to apply with USCIS and issue the I-20 with the reinstatement request.
 You will remain in the United States while waiting for the adjudication of your application.
 You should apply for reinstatement immediately.

 Optional practical training (OPT)

 If you graduate with an associate degree, you can apply with USCIS to work for one year.
-During your last semester, you will submit your OPT paperwork to the International Student Office, which will submit it to USCIS.
-You can submit your paperwork as early as 90 days before your last day of class.
+During your last semester, the International Student Office will provide guidance on how to apply with USCIS and issue the I-20 with the OPT request.
+You can apply as early as 90 days before the last day of the semester.
 However, your OPT paperwork must be received by USCIS before your 60-day grace period ends.

 IRS Form 8843

 Form 8843 must be filed by all individuals on F-1 visas and their dependents, even if the student has not earned any income in the U.S. If the student has not earned any income, he or she will complete Parts I and III, sign and mail Form 8843 to the IRS.
 The student should keep a copy for his or her records.